City-of-Helsinki/drupal-hdbt/README.md

     └───icons
 ```

-## Component library

-Ready to use components can be explored from component library.
-Component library is not installed by default, but it can be installed in same fashion as any other module.
-Once installed it can be accessed in `/admin/appearance/hdbt/component-library`.

-### Development

-Add new components to the library manually via the twig template. `./templates/component_library/component-library--hdbt.html.twig`

 ### Usage as a base-theme

 When building new projects using the drupal-helfi-platform you are provided with this theme.
 To maintain upgradeability